-The Aqua Chek Trutest Digital Reader manages to combine all the upsides of a digital pool water tester with all the downsides of a paper-based testing system.
-The upside is that it works with chlorine and bromine pools, and has the equipment necessary to work with your hot tub and pool if you use different agents in each.
-It also has a large, easy-to-read LCD screen, which is important to have to avoid irritation.
+The Aqua Chek Trutest Digital Reader combines all the upsides of a digital pool water tester with all the downsides of a paper-based testing system.
+The upside is that it works with chlorine and bromine pools and has the equipment necessary to work with your hot tub and pool if you use different agents in each.
+It also has a large, easy-to-read LCD screen, which is vital to avoid irritation.

 However, you have to use test strips with this unit.
 You insert them into the device to get the measurement, which means you have to pay for test strips even though you have a physical device.
 It also has poor instructions, which can make it hard to use, and the trial-and-error method many users employ can lead to inaccuracy.
-Since it’s not measuring the pool directly, this meter is going to be less accurate than many other options on our list, which isn’t something anyone wants to deal with.
-Overall, it’s just not a good deal, and it’s not a tool that will leave most users very happy.
+Since it’s not measuring the pool directly, this meter will be less accurate than many other options on our list, which no one wants to deal with.
+Overall, it’s not a good deal, nor a tool that will leave most users very happy.

-Buyer’s Guide – Choosing the Best Digital Poo Water Tester
+Buyer’s Guide – Choosing the Best Digital Pool Water Tester

 What Makes A Good Digital Testing Kit?

-First and foremost, a digital readout.
 As we discussed earlier, older test kits had test strips that had to be visually compared to a color chart to determine the various chemical levels.
-But visual comparisons, by nature, are extremely subjective and therefore not very accurate.
+But visual comparisons, by nature, are subjective and, therefore, not very accurate.
 A digital readout solves those problems.

 Accuracy is the next quality to look for, both in measurement and presentation.
 An accurate meter that only gives vague results or generalities is no better than the old test strips.
 The best digital testing kits will display the test results in specific numbers with decimal points.

-Detailed results allow you to make detailed adjustments in your chemicals.
+Detailed results allow you to make detailed adjustments to your chemicals.
 Pool chemicals can be expensive, and smaller, detailed adjustments will save you a lot of money in the long run.
-But this is only if you have a test kit that gives you the accurate, detailed information you need to make those kinds of adjustments.
+But this is only if you have a test kit that gives you the accurate, detailed information you need to make those adjustments.

 Finally, a good test kit should be rugged and water-resistant.
 It should be able to withstand being dropped.
-If you test your pool water often enough, sooner or later you’ll drop the tester, either on the deck or in the water.
+If you test your pool water often enough, sooner or later, you’ll drop the tester either on the deck or in the water.
 The manufacturers know these kits are being used around water and should design their products with that in mind.
-A tester that breaks or shorts out the first time it’s dropped isn’t worth the money you paid for it.
+A tester that breaks or shorts out the first time it’s dropped isn’t worth the money you paid.

 The most common consumable item(s) associated with test kits are the chemicals or reagents they use to test the water.
 All-electronic kits don’t require reagents, but most kits, especially the accurate ones, still do.
 Go ahead and stock up on reagents while you’re getting your kit.
-You’re going to need more eventually anyway, and you’ll save on shipping by bundling it with your testing kit.
+You’ll need more eventually, anyway, and you’ll save on shipping by bundling it with your testing kit.

-Another thing you might consider getting is some rechargeable batteries.
+Another thing you might consider getting is rechargeable batteries.
 Digital test kits are battery-powered, but they don’t always come with rechargeable ones.
-If they don’t, batteries will quickly become a consumable item unless you get some rechargeable batteries on the side.
-We definitely recommend these as a money-saving option for your kit.
+If they don’t, batteries will quickly become a consumable item unless you get rechargeable batteries on the side.
+We recommend them as a money-saving option for your kit.

 Our other pool-water related buyer’s guides: